 ModelAdmin to look up the action as a method.

-Defining actions as methods gives the action more straightforward, idiomatic
+Defining actions as methods gives the action more idiomatic access to the

 For example, we can use

-self to flash a message to the user informing her
+self to flash a message to the user informing them

 that the action was successful: